Skip to main content

 Östergötland

-In the region, you can also find Naturlogi, offering a variety of forest rooms – from a rustic windbreak with only a mosquito net between you and the surrounding nature to suites with private hot tubs.
+The southeast part of Sweden offers many eco-lodges, too.
+Among them Naturlogi, offering a variety of forest rooms – from a rustic windbreak with only a mosquito net between you and the surrounding nature to suites with private hot tubs.
 All accommodations have a fireplace, and guests cook sustainably produced food, provided in a basket, over the fire.
 Naturlogi has made a sustainability pledge and operates within the forest’s capacity, with only a few guests per night.

 Gotland